-The Scenario published by the Federal Reserve and reflected in our stress testing is characterized by a severe global recession that is accompanied by a global aversion to long-term fixed-income assets.
-The U.S. economy experiences an abrupt, severe decline in output with real GDP falling 7.5% over the first seven quarters and unemployment increasing to 10% in Q3 2019.
+The Scenario published by the Federal Reserve and reflected in our stress test is characterized by a severe global recession accompanied by a period of heightened stress in commercial real estate markets and corporate debt markets.
+The U.S. economy experiences an abrupt, severe decline in output with real GDP falling 8% over the first seven quarters and unemployment increasing to 10% in Q3 2020.
 As a result of the severe decline in real activity, short-term Treasury rates fall and remain near zero through the end of the scenario period.
-Additionally, and separate from the macroeconomic assumptions, it is assumed that an instantaneous market shock impacts our trading positions resulting in significant trading and counterparty losses.
-Table 1 summarizes key macroeconomic metrics from the Scenario6.
+Additionally, and separate from the macroeconomic assumptions, it is assumed that an instantaneous market shock impacts our trading and counterparty exposures resulting in significant losses.
+Table 1 summarizes key macroeconomic metrics from the Scenario5.